josmar-crwdstffng/angular/aio/content/guide/http.md

 To take advantage of this, your server needs to set a token in a JavaScript readable session cookie called `XSRF-TOKEN` on either the page load or the first GET request.
 On subsequent requests the server can verify that the cookie matches the `X-XSRF-TOKEN` HTTP header, and therefore be sure that only code running on your domain could have sent the request.
-The token must be unique for each user and must be verifiable by the server; this prevents the client from making up its own tokens.
+The token must be unique for each user and must be verifiable by the server; this prevents the client from creating associated tokens.
-Set the token to a digest of your site's authentication cookie with a salt for added security.
+Set the token to a digest of the authentication cookie of your site with a salt for added security.

 To prevent collisions in environments where multiple Angular apps share the same domain or subdomain, give each application a unique cookie name.